FIELD NOTE · May 4, 2026 · 11 min read

 From insight ownership to outcome ownership

 Most analytics teams own the insights they generate.
-They're rarely held accountable for whether anyone acted on them.
-The shift that high-performing organizations make is to put outcome ownership on the business side — the VP of Sales owns sales-conversion outcomes, the COO owns supply-chain outcomes with the analytics team supporting.
+They’re rarely held accountable for whether anyone acted on them.
+The shift that high-performing organizations make is to put outcome ownership on the business side — the VP of Sales owns sales-conversion outcomes, the COO owns supply-chain outcomes, with the analytics team supporting.
 The insight is the input.
 The outcome is the deliverable.

-This pattern shows up consistently across MIT Sloan's recent coverage of data culture: organizations that succeed at analytics treat data quality, decision quality, and outcome quality as one continuous problem with one accountable owner.
+This pattern shows up consistently across MIT Sloan’s recent coverage of data culture: organizations that succeed at analytics treat data quality, decision quality, and outcome quality as one continuous problem with one accountable owner.
+When we built Insighting, a talk-to-your-data tool, the win wasn’t a prettier chart — it was collapsing the chain between a question and an answer so decisions stopped waiting on a report request.
+The number has to land as an action, not a slide.

 But Some Companies Do This Well